Order Picker License Training

 When people discuss forklift jobs, order pickers probably aren’t the first people that come to mind.
 Yet this type of profession is one of the most common careers in the forklift industry.
 What are the main functions of an order picker, and what type of training is required to do this job?

 Order pickers do exactly what their name implies – they “pick” orders in a warehouse for stores, other distribution centers, retail centers, and more.
 Typically, order pickers are given a list of products to retrieve from a warehouse.
 Once this itemized list of goods (for example, a grocery order for a local store) is collected – usually on a motorized pallet jack – the order picker gets the pallet(s) ready for loading onto a truck.
+This involves driving the pallet jack throughout the warehouse, collecting different products on the order sheet, and safely getting out of the warehouse to load the orders onto a truck or other shipping vehicle.
+Some order pickers actually load their pallets into trucks.

 Order Picker Forklift Training Requirements